LionKingAHAU/ECDEP/ReadMe.md

 ```

-3. getEtiles-step3.py: this script helps to use TILES to generate communities.
+3. getEtiles-step3.py: This script helps to use TILES to generate communities.

 ```python